ASSISTIVE TECHNOLOGY LAB

 3. Disability Coordinator will ensure required paperwork for assistive technology is properly filled out and filed.
 Upon return of equipment, the disability coordinator will consult with the appropriate staff member to make sure equipment is functioning properly; handle check-in paperwork, and will re-check-out equipment if needed.

-Note: The DRC has a limited amount of assistive technology equipment available for approved-student sign-out; loans are made on a “first-come, first-served” and priority basis, as resources allow.
-Any equipment, software or materials loaned by the DRC to students, faculty, or other UGA departments, remains the property of the DRC and may not be copied or relocated for personal use.
-The DRC has the right to recall any piece of the DRC equipment at any time.
-The DRC will FLAG the student’s record if student fails to return equipment.
+Note: Accessibility and Testing has a limited amount of assistive technology equipment available for approved-student sign-out; loans are made on a “first-come, first-served” and priority basis, as resources allow.
+Any equipment, software or materials loaned by Accessibility and Testing to students, faculty, or other UGA departments, remains the property of Accessibility and Testing and may not be copied or relocated for personal use.
+Accessibility and Testing has the right to recall any piece of equipment at any time.
+Accessibility and Testing will FLAG the student’s record if student fails to return equipment.

 Student Responsibilities

-1. Register with the Disability Resource Center (DRC) by following appropriate DRC procedures.
+1. Register with Accessibility and Testing by following appropriate procedures.

 2. Meet with your assigned disability coordinator and the Information Technology (IT) Manager to discuss and request assistive technology.